guilbaults/TrailblazingTurtle/docs/data.md

 The information in this database is used to show the current utilization per user within a group.

 ## Slurm jobscript
-The script `slurm_jobscript/slurm_jobscripts_userportal.py` can be used to add the submited script to the database of the portal.
+The script `slurm_jobscript/slurm_jobscripts_userportal.py` can be used to add the submitted script to the database of the portal.
 This should run on the slurm server, it will collect the scripts from `/var/spool/slurmctld`.
 This script use the REST API of Django to push to job script.
 A user with a token need to be created, check the [installation documentation](install.md) on how to create this API token.